MikailSrmt/travelproject/Workflow.md

 ## Fourth Day

 * Add a better header/title
-* Make campgrounds display in a grid
+* Make places display in a grid

 ## Fifth Day